On primitive ideals: Proof of Theorem

 \begin{proposition}[\cite{BrGo}, Prop.\,3.7] Assume the variety $\Spec B$ consists of finitely many symplectic leaves.
 Then, for any closed point $x\in \Spec B$, the leaf $\sS_x$ coincides with the regular locus of the zero variety of the ideal $\pp(\fm_x)$.
 Thus, $\sS_x$ is a smooth connected locally-closed subvariety in $\Spec B$.

 \end{proposition}

-Recall that the Poisson structure on $B$ restricts to a (non-degenerate) symplectic structure on each symplectic leaf.
+Recall that the Poisson structure on $B$ restricts to a (nondegenerate) symplectic structure on each symplectic leaf.
 In particular, all symplectic leaves have even (complex) dimension.
-Hence, from Lemma \ref{dixmier} and Proposition \ref{finite_leaves} we deduce \begin{corollary} If the variety $\Spec B$ consists of finitely many symplectic leaves, then every irreducible component of the zero variety of any Poisson ideal $J\sset B$ is the closure of a symplectic leaf, in particular, it is even-dimensional.
+Hence, from Lemma \ref{dixmier} and Proposition \ref{finite_leaves} we deduce \begin{corollary} If the variety $\Spec B$ consists of finitely many symplectic leaves, then every irreducible component of the zero variety of any Poisson ideal $J\sset B$ is the closure of a symplectic leaf, in particular, it is even dimensional.

 \end{corollary}